DOGE’s Disastrous Cybersecurity Slashes: An Open Bar for Nation-State Hackers

 Let’s talk about passkeys—the smarter, stronger, and safer alternative to traditional passwords.
 They’re designed for busy people who want top-notch security without the hassle.

-Here’s everything you need to know about passkeys and why they’re a game-changer for your digital safety:
+Here’s everything you need to know about them and why they’re a game-changer for your digital safety:

 Why Use Passkeys?